 Spirea is a lovely foundation plant, providing greenery and flowers.
-But, it’s a common complaint that these small shrubs start to look ugly after a season or two.
-The solution is simple: trimming spirea plants keeps it looking healthy and attractive year after year.
+It’s a common complaint, however, that these small shrubs start to look ugly after a season or two.
+The solution is simple: trimming spirea plants keeps them looking healthy and attractive year after year.

 Importance of Pruning Spirea